venvis/IconProwl/README.md

 #To scrape for normal icons , create an instance of the class IconFinder with the name of the image to search  , for example :

-from WebIconFiner import IconFinder # Import the class from the package find_icon=IconFinder("mail")
+from WebIconFinder import IconFinder # Import the class from the package find_icon=IconFinder("mail")
 ```